 Liabilities of Board Members

-Liabilities of Board Members in Turkey
+Duties and Liabilities of BOD members in Turkey

 Fiduciary Duty

-Board members have a fiduciary duty to act in the best interests of the company and its shareholders.
+BOD members have a fiduciary duty to act in the best interests of the company and its shareholders.
 They must exercise due care, diligence, and loyalty in carrying out their responsibilities and making decisions on behalf of the company.

 Duty of Care

-Board members are required to exercise the care and skill that a reasonably prudent person would use in similar circumstances.
+BOD members are required to exercise the care and skill that a reasonably prudent person would use in similar circumstances.
 This includes staying informed about the company’s affairs, monitoring its operations, and making informed decisions based on available information.

 Duty of Loyalty

-Board members must prioritize the interests of the company and its shareholders over their personal interests or the interests of other parties.
+BOD members must prioritize the interests of the company and its shareholders over their personal interests or the interests of other parties.
 They are prohibited from engaging in self-dealing, conflicts of interest, or actions that benefit them at the expense of the company.

 Liability for Damages